Misfortune is never mournful to the soul that accepts it;

 Just what I needed most, they offer free wi-fi!
 The staff were super friendly.
 They let me use the reception’s desktop pc to do my business for an hour or two.

 After we settled everything, it’s time to switch back to holiday mood.
-We hailed a habal habal to take us to the famed Cloud 9 board walk.
+We hailed a motorcycle (habal habal) to take us to the famed Cloud 9 board walk.

 walk all the way to the end of the wooden bridge to get the best view of the world-famous surf break